 It was not until some months later when the child's parent talked with a Newshub reporter that it became publicly known that anything may have happened.

 The Ministry of Education has to date not said publicly what happened, though it is clear that a child was burnt and that this was most likely a preventable injury.
-The Ministry has refused my requests to release a summary of what actually happened at the Bright Sparks Childcare Airport Centre in Mangere.
+The Ministry has refused my requests to release a summary of what actually happened at the Bright Sparks Childcare Airport Centre in Mangere - a centre owned by a long-term senior executive member of the Early Childhood Council business lobby group.
 Yet even a simple summary would confirm, deny, or throw more light on the media report and be more helpful to the sector than keeping it behind closed doors.

-It cited protection of the child's and parent's identity as the reason for not saying what happened which is odd given that the Newshub report is still online and can be found by anyone.
-And, an incident summary need not include names in any case.
+The Ministry cited protection of the child's and parent's identity as the reason for not saying what happened which is an odd reason because (1) the Newshub report is still online and can be found by anyone, and (2) an incident summary need not include names in any case.